There are a lot of claims for the ‘best’ credit card.

 Personal vs. Business

 Business credit card rewards are generally non-taxable, but there are certain exceptions.
-If you receive the rewards outside of normal spending or without having to meet spend requirements, business cards may be taxable.
+If you receive the rewards outside of normal spending or without having to meet spending requirements, business cards may be taxable.
 Additionally, those rewards lower your purchase price, affecting how much of a deduction you can claim for qualified business expenses.

 On the other hand, business credit cards offer a huge amount of benefits that you should keep in mind when you are preparing your tax return.
 With your business card, you can keep large expenses off your personal credit report and get access to many more accounting benefits as well.

-Also, keep in mind that with business cards you must eliminate the value of rewards when claiming deductions on your tax return.
+Also, keep in mind that with business cards, you must eliminate the value of rewards when claiming deductions on your tax return.
 For example, if you make a $700 purchase and pay for it partially with $200 in rewards, you are eligible to deduct $500.
 If you spend $700 on a purchase and earn $25 in rewards, you can now claim a deduction of $675.

-If You Received Credit Card Points, Cash Back or Miles
+If You Received Credit Card Points, Cash Back, or Miles

 The credit card points, cash back, and miles that you earn are generally considered non-taxable by the IRS.
 That is because they are treated as rebates or discounts on what you purchased.